rust-lang/rust/src/doc/intro.md

 }
 ```

+**Note: obviously this is very simple and non-idiomatic C++.
+You wouldn't write it in practice; it is for illustrative purposes.**

 This function allocates an integer on the stack,
 and stores it in a variable, `i`.
 It then returns a reference to the variable `i`.